-When not working, Ben enjoys spending time with his wife of 10 years and 3 daughters.
-He is a member of St. Vincent de Paul Catholic Church in Houston, an avid (but declining) basketball player, and enjoys spending time by the ocean.
+Ben loves spending time with his wife and their 3 daughters.
+He is a member of St. Vincent de Paul Catholic Church, an avid (but declining) basketball player, and a native Texan.

 - Boston College